-- a. the provision of a water supply;
+- a.
+The provision of a water supply;

-- b. the collection and disposal of refuse;
+- b.
+The collection and disposal of refuse;

-- c. the provision of sewerage services;
+- c.
+The provision of sewerage services;

-- d. any other prescribed service.
+- d.
+Any other prescribed service.

 Council currently applies a Service Charge for the collection and disposal of refuse on properties that fall within the collection area.
-Council's waste collection service consists of a three bin system which includes Garbage collected on a weekly basis and Recyle and Green Waste which is collected fortnightly on alternative weeks.
-Council retains the objective of setting the Waste Service Charge for waste at a level that fully recovers the cost of fulfilling the waste collection and disposal function.
+Council's waste collection service consists of a three-bin system which includes Garbage collected on a weekly basis and Recycle and Green Waste which is collected fortnightly on alternative weeks.
+Council retains the objective of setting the Waste Service Charge for waste at a level that fully recovers the whole of life cost of fulfilling the waste collection and disposal function.